Karthikay2002/3Q4F/README.md

 - Building for the Finance Track at Hacklytics'24!

 # Development Flow:-
-- Taken inspiration from [[1]([url](https://arxiv.org/pdf/0810.3828.pdf))] where they theoriesed about Quantum Superposition States and Circuits for the action space, we built a Quantum Reinforcement Learning based Trader as an Enhancement of an RL based trader.
-- There is theoretical evidence on the quadratic speedup for convergence of the RL algorithm on employing Quantum Computing [[2]([url](https://journals.aps.org/prx/pdf/10.1103/PhysRevX.4.031002))]
 - We worked on a Quantum Computing Based Reinforcement Learner, with the quantum states encoded as the technical indicators' values
 - We compared it by adding Quantum Algorithm's Grover's Algorithmic Concepts to do.....
 - Upon this, that happens...